definitelynotstarlord/SlowHeim/README.md

   - The Incinerator now functions as a recycler returning 50% crafting materials and is buildable with a workbench and requires copper, tin, and a surtling core
 - [Mods by ZenDragon](https://thunderstore.io/c/valheim/p/ZenDragon/)
   - Craftable compass
+    - You will be able to make a compass once you find a resource common in the Black Forest...
+  - Assign an item to a sign to see nearby resources
+    - Simply "use" your item on a sign.
+Then, hit "E" (Find) when looking at your sign and it will highlight the chest where the resources are
-  - Cartography table will explore a full 1000m radius over he course of 10 in-game days
+  - Cartography table will explore a full 1000m radius over the course of 10 in-game days
+    - Even though you are playing "NoMap", having multiple cartography tables throughout the world will slowly build a full map
+    - Take note breaking the table destroys map data.
+If you would like to move your table, you must do so by taking advantage of the ZenRedecorate mod - instructions at the bottom of this section
+  - You cannot place pins on the map like normal.
+You must craft a
   - Item stands now acts like chests
   - Beehives now act as chests
   - You will not consume as much stamina on paths
   - You can pick up and replace furniture, without destroying it
-  - Pins can only be added to maps by building map signs which chost 5 bronze nails
+    - Hold Left Control and Left-Click your furniture piece.
+Move it and Left-Click to place it
   - Terrain can only be slightly modified to encourage proper base fortification
 - [Mods by Blacks7ar](https://thunderstore.io/c/valheim/p/blacks7ar/)
   - You will regen health very, very quickly while seated next to a fire